FARRAGUT HISTORY & GOVERNMENT

 Louise Povlin and husband, Jay, settled in Farragut with their three sons in 2008.
 She worked as a research engineer and a patent paralegal before opening Anytime Fitness with Jay in 2012.
 She was on the Fox Run Homeowners Association board before her appointment to the Farragut Municipal Planning Commission (MPC) in 2013.
 She was appointed to fill a vacant Ward 1 aldermen seat in early 2016 and was elected to a full term in August 2016 and again in August 2020.
 She was appointed vice mayor in 2018.
 She currently serves as the alderman representative to the MPC.

 Scott Meyer, who ran unopposed for his Ward 1 seat in August 2018, holds a Master of Health Administration from Indiana University and a Master of Accountancy from the University of Tennessee.
-He has worked in healthcare administration.
+He is currently employed as a Senior Director of Physician Revenue Cycle at Ensemble Health Partners.
 He was appointed to the Board of Zoning Appeals in 2017.
 Scott and his wife, Melissa, a pediatrician and Farragut High School graduate, have two daughters.

 Ron Pinchok and his wife, Debbie, moved to Farragut in 1988.
 He retired after a 35-year career with Hallmark Cards in 2010.
 He was chairman of both the Parks and Athletics Council and the Economic Development Advisory Committee before being elected Ward 2 alderman in 2014.
 He served as vice mayor and mayor before being re-elected as alderman in 2018.
 The Pinchoks have three children and six grandchildren.